camunda/camunda-docs-manual/content/user-guide/process-engine/variables.md

 {{< /note >}}

 {{< note title="Java serialization format" class="warning" >}}
-  Be aware, that when using serializaed representation of variables, Java serialization format is forbidden by default.
-You should either use another format (JSON or XML), or explicitly enable Java serialization for such cases with the help of [`javaSerializationFormatEnabled` configuration parameter]({{< relref "reference/deployment-descriptors/tags/process-engine.md#javaSerializationFormatEnabled" >}}) .
+  Be aware, that when using a serialized representation of variables, the Java serialization format is forbidden by default.
+You should either use another format (JSON or XML), or explicitly enable the Java serialization with the help of [`javaSerializationFormatEnabled` configuration parameter]({{< relref "reference/deployment-descriptors/tags/process-engine.md#javaSerializationFormatEnabled" >}}).
 {{< /note >}}

 ## JSON and XML Values